Aspirin, colon cancer, and genetics

 Aspirin and other NSAIDs inhibit both COX-1 and COX-2.
 Studies dating back to the mid-90s have shown that low-dose NSAID use to prevent heart disease also decreases the risk of colon cancer.
 The benefit ranges from a 21% decrease in risk to a 31% decrease in risk for regular aspirin or other NSAID users.[ref][ref][ref]

-While research is still ongoing, there are at least two ways that aspirin and other NSAIDs reduce colon cancer risk:
+While research is still ongoing, there are at least two ways that aspirin specifically reduces colon cancer risk:

 CCAT2 gene: